Axinom/mosaic-media-template/services/vod-to-live/service/README.md

 }
 ```

-SMIL example generated by the VOD-to-Live service to communicate with USP
+SMIL example generated by the VOD-to-Live Service to communicate with USP
 Virtual Channel API.

 ```xml